HorizonAks/HorizonAks/README.md

 - 👋 Hi, I’m @HorizonAks
-- 👀 I’m interested in Python, Machine Learning, Tensorflow and Keras
+- 👀 I’m interested in Python, Machine Learning, Quantum Computing
 - 🌱 I’m currently learning Tensorflow and Keras, and Quantum Computing
 - 💞️ I’m looking to collaborate on ML Projects
 - 📫 How to reach me ...
+[LinkedIn](https://www.linkedin.com/in/hzakshat/)

 <!---
 HorizonAks/HorizonAks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.